National Highway 143 (India)

 National Highway 143 (Previously NH23) is a national highway of India.
 This highway runs from Gumla in the state of Jharkhand to Barkote in Odisha.
-This is a daily communication road to Bhubaneswar from Rourkela.
+This is a daily communication road to Bhubaneswar from Rourkela, in Sundergarh district.
 It is also known as Ranchi-Rourkela Road.
+It also runs through Simdega district in Jharkhand.

-Land acquisition for widening of NH143 is in progress between Barkote & Biramitrapur.
+The construction of a second bridge on National Highway-143 over Brahmani river was completed by 2023.
+Land acquisition for widening of NH143 between Barkote & Biramitrapur started in 2013.